vscorza/cltsa/readme.md

 # CLTSA

-CLTSA is intended as tool for modeling, verifying and synthesizing reactive systems through the use of a mix of FSP and game structures LTL syntax.
+CLTSA is intended as a tool for modeling, verifying, synthesizing and diagnosing reactive systems through the use of a mix of FSP and game structures LTL syntax (CFSP).

 ## Getting Started